true-happiness/true-happiness.github.io/_posts/2016-04-10-becoming-love.markdown

  -->
 <h2>Conclusion</h2>

 I would like to leave you with these beautiful and memorable quotes below which I believe better summarise my point about love and True Happiness.
+(I think it would also be a good ideas to put these quotes up on our desks and in our bedrooms.)

 <blockquote>“Seize the moments of happiness, love and be loved!
 That is the only reality in the world, all else is folly.
 It is the one thing we are interested in here.”
 ― Leo Tolstoy</blockquote>